gbadev-org/tonc/content/hardware.md

 ## GBA specs and capabilities {#sec-specs}

 Below is a list of the specifications and capabilities of the GBA.
-This not a full list, but these are the most important things you need to know.
+This is not a full list, but these are the most important things you need to know.

 - Video
     - 240x160 pixel, 15-bit color LCD screen.
 The original GBA screen was not backlit, but the SP's and Micro's are.